wilmixjemin8/DOTWEB3.0Part3/README.md

 It  consists  of  14 modules  which  are

-a) JDOLLAR2.0-Insurance  b)  JDOLLAR2.0-Banking  c) JDOLLAR2.0-Marketing
+a) DOTWEB3.0-Insurance  b)  DOTWEB3.0-Banking  c) DOTWEB3.0-Marketing

-d)  JDOLLAR2.0-Security  e)  JDOLLAR2.0-Military f) JDOLLAR2.0- webservices
+d)  DOTWEB3.0-Security  e)  DOTWEB3.0-Military f) DOTWEB3.0- webservices

-g) JDOLLAR2.0-OTHER  h)  JDOLLAR2.0- FINANCE
+g) DOTWEB3.0-OTHER  h)  DOTWEB3.0- FINANCE

-i)  JDOLLAR-WEBDESIGN with  JDollar-JSTAR(Encrypted  webdesign) j) JDOLLAR2.0-JWP
+i)  DOTWEB-WEBDESIGN with  DOTWEB-JSTAR(Encrypted  webdesign) j) DOTWEB3.0-JWP

-k)  JDOLLAR2.0-AdvancedBusiness
+k)  DOTWEB3.0-AdvancedBusiness

-l)  JDOLLAR2.0--NJDOLLAR-Finance  with Advanced Business
+l)  DOTWEB3.0--NDOTWEB-Finance  with Advanced Business

-m)  JDOLLAR2.0--WEBC
+m)  DOTWEB3.0--WEBC

-n)  JDOLLAR2.0--JSHELL(used  only  in unix plaform)
+n)  DOTWEB3.0--JSHELL(used  only  in unix plaform)

 ========================================================================================================

 JSHEILD
 =========

-JSHEILD is a new framework invented in J$ focused for ENCODING AND DECODING with Encryption Technology is focused.
+JSHEILD is a new framework invented in DOTWEB3.0 focused for ENCODING AND DECODING with Encryption Technology is focused.

 ============================================================================================================